A veteran musician for over 30 years, one can hear the entire spectrum of jazz singing in the performance of vocalist Scotty Wright.

 With a warm, rich-toned voice and relaxed delivery, Scotty possesses a unique sound that is deeply rooted in the jazz tradition.
 His style features harmonic sophistication, a playful rhythmic approach, and insightful phrasing of the lyric.

 When Scotty takes the audience into the world of the blues, there is no doubt he has been there before.

 While he's singing a romantic ballad, the listener feels each note, hearing and believing every word.

-In everything he sings, one is certain that the song has never been heard quite the same way before, nor will be again.
-It is this element of the unexpected, what Scotty calls the ‘music of the moment’, that is the essence of great jazz.
+In everything he sings, one is certain that the song has never been heard quite the same way before, nor will it be again.
+It is this element of the unexpected, what Scotty calls the 'music of the moment,' that is the essence of great jazz.

-While his style is informed by the masters of jazz singing – Louis Armstrong, Sarah Vaughan, Jimmy Scott, Carmen McRae, Johnny Hartman and Billie Holiday, among others – Scotty’s way with a song is unmistakably his own.
+While the masters of jazz singing inform his style – Louis Armstrong, Sarah Vaughan, Jimmy Scott, Carmen McRae, Johnny Hartman, and Billie Holiday, among others – Scotty's way with a song is unmistakably his own.